edensheffer/eden_resume/docs/index.md

 ### Dunes and Company

 - Head of R&D ~ researched new products that would increase sales.
-- CFO completed financial analysis that drove decisions within the company.
+- Financial Manager completed financial analysis that drove decisions within the company.